 How to Tell Your Heating and Cooling Service Provider What Sound Your System is Making Posted May 4, 2017 Your system has a array of sounds that it regularly makes.
-Most times, they should go unnoticed.
-If your system is making strange or disruptive sounds, you probably have to call in a professional for a service session.Listen thoroughly to the things you’re hearing, shut off your system and call in experts like Scott Temperature.
-Your system may simply have a loose item inside.
-The noises could also be an indication that larger repairs are needed.
-If you know how to describe the sounds your system is making, you can help your service technician work out a solution.Here are some familiar sounds that indicate a need for heating and cooling service:Repetitive clicking—You can hear a clicking sound when your system turns on and off, if you listen carefully.
+For the most part, they should fade into the background.
+If your system is making strange or disruptive sounds, you probably have to call in an expert for a service session.Listen thoroughly to the things you’re hearing, shut off your system and call in professionals like Scott Temperature.
+Your system may simply have a disconnected item inside.
+The noises could also be an indication that major repairs are needed.
+If you know how to talk about the sounds your system is making, you can help your service professional work out a solution.Here are some familiar sounds that signify a need for heating and cooling service:Repeated clicking—You can hear a clicking sound when your system turns on and off, if you listen well.
 This is natural.
-However, if you hear this sound again and again, you probably need a heating and cooling service appointment to find out if it’s a problem with the system’s relay or its electrical control.Rattling, banging, clanking or thumping—Rattling usually means a loose component.
+However, if you hear this sound again and again, you likely need a heating and cooling service appointment to determine if it’s a problem with the system’s relay or its electrical control.Rattling, banging, clanking or thumping—Rattling usually means a loose component.
 Louder banging or thumping sounds could mean a piece of your system is altogether broken or disconnected.
 Regular maintenance can prevent some of these noises from ever appear.
 If you schedule maintenance appointments with Scott Temperature, we can identify and repair potential problems before they can get worse.
 Give us a call at 785-269-0465 or use our convenient online scheduler to make your appointment.